skillrepos/copilot-testing-workshop/labs.md

-# Automating Testing with GitHub Copilot
+# Testing with GitHub Copilot Workshop
-## Revision 3.0 - 11/18/24
+## Revision 1.0 - 11/24/24

 **Follow the startup instructions in the README.md file IF NOT ALREADY DONE!**